-- 31. (1) The Local Authority shall keep records and a register of every waste collection and management enterprise operating within its area of jurisdiction and copies of their licences issued by the Environmental Management Agency issued in terms of Environmental Management (Effluent and Solid Waste Disposal) Regulations Statutory Instrument 6 of 2007. - (2) The owner or occupier of a waste collection or waste management enterprise shall keep and maintain up to date records on the type, quality, origin and whereabouts of wastes or waste oils collected or managed by it. - (3) Council shall appoint in writing a waste management enterprise licensing agent, whose name shall be communicated to the Environmental Management Agency and liaise with the Agency in all waste management enterprises licensing.
+31. (1) The Local Authority shall keep records and a register of every waste collection and management enterprise operating within its area of jurisdiction and copies of their licences issued by the Environmental Management Agency issued in terms of Environmental Management (Effluent and Solid Waste Disposal) Regulations, 2007, Statutory Instrument 6 of 2007.

+(2) The owner or occupier of a waste collection or waste management enterprise shall keep and maintain up to date records on the type, quality, origin and whereabouts of wastes or waste oils collected or managed by it.
+(3) Council shall appoint in writing a waste management enterprise licensing agent, whose name shall be communicated to the Environmental Management Agency and liaise with the Agency in all waste management enterprises licensing.

-- (4) Every person requiring a waste management enterprise licence shall abide by the procedures of applying for a waste management enterprise licence prescribed in section 16 of the Environmental Management (Effluents and Solid Waste Disposal) Regulations, 2007. - (5) For the avoidance of doubt the following provisions as stated in the Environmental Management (Effluents and Solid Waste Disposal) Regulations, 2007, shall apply mutatis mutandis in the council area; and every person requiring a waste management enterprise licence shall- - (a) submit the application in duplicate to the licensing agent within whose area of jurisdiction the waste management enterprise is or is proposed to be located and get the consent of the local authority; - (b) pay to the licensing authority the appropriate fee as the local authority may require for the consideration of the application; - (c) submit with or in connection with the application such additional information as council may require before granting its consent, including- - (i) information on the type, purpose, scope and duration of the waste management enterprise; - (ii) information concerning the ownership or condition of occupancy of the land on which the waste management enterprise is or is to be located; - (iii) a description of the operation, including a list of the machinery and other operating equipment; - (iv) a description of the premises of the waste management enterprise accompanied by the relevant drawings or plans; - (v) a description of the wastes to be used for the purposes of the waste management enterprise and the manner of their storage, treatment, recycling or processing; - (vi) a description of the measures intended for the prevention or mitigation of pollution including measures for the prevention of water pollution;
+(4) Every person requiring a waste management enterprise licence shall abide by the procedures of applying for a waste management enterprise licence prescribed in section 16 of the Environmental Management (Effluents and Solid Waste Disposal) Regulations, 2007, Statutory Instrument 6 of 2007.

+(5) For the avoidance of doubt every person requiring a waste management enterprise licence shall-

+- (a) submit the application in duplicate to the licensing agent within whose area of jurisdiction the waste management enterprise is or is proposed to be located and get the consent of the local authority; - (b) pay to the licensing authority the appropriate fee as the local authority may require for the consideration of the application; - (c) submit with or in connection with the application such additional information as council may require before granting its consent, including- - (i) information on the type, purpose, scope and duration of the waste management enterprise; - (ii) information concerning the ownership or condition of occupancy of the land on which the waste management enterprise is or is to be located; - (iii) a description of the operation, including a list of the machinery and other operating equipment; - (iv) a description of the premises of the waste management enterprise accompanied by the relevant drawings or plans; - (v) a description of the wastes to be used for the purposes of the waste management enterprise and the manner of their storage, treatment, recycling or processing;

-- (vii) a description of the emissions expected from the treatment plant; - (viii) a description of the measures to be taken in the event of accidents; - (d) immediately after receiving an application, the licensing agent shall, at the expense of the applicant, publish, in not less than 3 consecutive issues of a newspaper circulating within jurisdiction of the local authority concerned, a notice giving adequate particulars of the application and inviting any persons having any objections to the waste management enterprise licence being granted to lodge them in writing to the local authority within 21 days from the date of the first publication of the notice; - (e) after the local authority has considered any objections received, the licensing agent through whom the application is made shall transmit a copy of the application, together with recommendations of the local authority thereon, to the Environmental Management Agency, for consideration as prescribed in section 16 of the Environmental Management (Effluents and Solid Waste Disposal) Regulations, 2007.
+- (vi) a description of the measures intended for the prevention or mitigation of pollution including measures for the prevention of water pollution; - (vii) a description of the emissions expected from the treatment plant; - (viii) a description of the measures to be taken in the event of accidents.

+(6) Immediately after receiving an application, council shall, at the expense of the applicant, publish, in not less than three consecutive issues of a newspaper circulating within jurisdiction of the council, a notice giving adequate particulars of the application and inviting any persons having any objections to the waste management enterprise licence being granted to lodge them in writing to the council within 21 days from the date of the first publication of the notice.

+(7) After the council has considered any objections received, it shall transmit a copy of the application, together with recommendations of the local authority thereon, to the Environmental Management Agency, for consideration as prescribed in section 16 of the Environmental Management (Effluents and Solid Waste Disposal) Regulations, 2007, Statutory Instrument 6 of 2007.